ipm-oam/ipm-oam.github.io/presentations/2022/11_01_Elham_Eftekhari.md

   - Ali Abdaal
   - Keep Productive

-- A podcast for PhD students:
+- Podcasts for PhD students:
   - How to PhD
+  - astro[sound]bites

 - A Youtube channel for PhD students:
   - Dr. Lucy Kissick